First transcontinental railroad: Central Pacific construction

 On January 8, 1863, Governor Leland Stanford ceremonially broke ground in Sacramento, California, to begin construction of the Central Pacific Railroad.
 After great initial progress along the Sacramento Valley, construction was slowed, first by the foothills of the Sierra Nevada, then by cutting a railroad bed up the mountains themselves.
 As they progressed higher in the mountains, winter snowstorms and a shortage of reliable labor compounded the problems.
 On January 7, 1865, a want ad for 5,000 laborers was placed in the Sacramento Union.
 Consequently, after a trial crew of Chinese workers was hired and found to work successfully, the Central Pacific expanded its efforts to hire more emigrant laborers—mostly Chinese.
 Emigrants from poverty stricken regions of China, many of which suffered from the strife of the Taiping Rebellion, seemed to be more willing to tolerate the living and working conditions on the railroad construction, and progress on the railroad continued.
 The increasing necessity for tunneling as they proceeded up the mountains then began to slow progress of the line yet again.

 The first step of construction was to survey the route and determine the locations where large excavations, tunnels and bridges would be needed.
 Crews could then start work in advance of the railroad reaching these locations.
 Supplies and workers were brought up to the work locations by wagon teams and work on several different sections proceeded simultaneously.
 One advantage of working on tunnels in winter was that tunnel work could often proceed since the work was nearly all "inside".
-Unfortunately, living quarters would have to be built outside and getting new supplies was difficult.
+Living quarters would have to be built outside and getting new supplies was difficult.
 Working and living in winter in the presence of snow slides and avalanches caused some deaths.

 To carve a tunnel, one worker held a rock drill on the granite face while one to two other workers swung eighteen-pound sledgehammers to sequentially hit the drill which slowly advanced into the rock.
 Once the hole was about 10 in deep, it would be filled with black powder, a fuse set and then ignited from a safe distance.
 Nitroglycerin, which had been invented less than two decades before the construction of the first transcontinental railroad, was used in relatively large quantities during its construction.
 This was especially true on the Central Pacific Railroad, which owned its own nitroglycerin plant to ensure it had a steady supply of the volatile explosive.
 This plant was operated by Chinese laborers as they were willing workers even under the most trying and dangerous of conditions.